Swiss economics minister ‘ready to discuss’ with US on tariffs

 Generated with artificial intelligence.

-Switzerland has highlighted the country’s contribution to the US economy as it seeks to avoid tariffs imposed by President Donald Trump, Swiss economics minister Guy Parmelin has said.
+Switzerland has highlighted it’s contribution to the US economy as it seeks to avoid tariffs imposed by the Trump administration, Swiss economics minister Guy Parmelin has said.

 This content was published on